dailybruin/the-stack/_posts/2016-05-16-presidential-campaign-donations.md

 - Despite being the presumptive Republican nominee, Donald Trump received the least amount of money out of all the Republican candidates.
 - Sanders and Clinton's largest source of donations were professors and health workers, with about half of their contributions coming from both sources.
 Cruz, Fiorina and Rubio, the Republican candidates with the largest amount of donations, also had health workers as their largest source of contributions.

+#### Disclaimers:
+- This post only includes data from within the state of California.
+UC employees employed outside the state are not included.
+- The Bruin searched for people associated with the UC by employer, therefore unemployed donors associated with the UC are not included.
+- The Federal Election Commission does not report donors who have contributed less than $200.
+- Due to inconsistencies in the way people describe their employers, some donors and contributions are not included.
+- Candidates who did not receive any donations from UC affiliated employees or students are not included.
+-Data is current through April.

 *Story by Ryan Leou.
-Graphics by Nick Liu, Alex Guziak, Amber Won, Jennifer Xu, Li-Wei Chi, Jeffrey Chan & Chang Liu.*
+Graphics by Nick Liu, Alex Guziak, Amber Won, Jennifer Xu, Li-Wei Chi, Jeffrey Chan, Vivian Zhang & Chang Liu.*